amaranth-unm/amaranth-unm.github.io/studio/annual-report-25-26/index.md

 - Gender, War & Memory (History)

-To our active campus partnerships we hope to add the Department of Geography & Environmental Studies, the Center for Regional Studies, New Mexico Community Resilience Group, and UNM IT Makerspaces.
+We hope to add to our active campus partnerships: the Center for Regional Studies, New Mexico Community Resilience Group, and UNM IT Makerspaces.